TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-migration-v2a-replicationnotprogressing.md

             "controlType": "textbox",
-            "displayLabel": "What is the Operating System version (and kernel version for Linux) of the VM that you are trying to protect?", "watermarkText": "Ex: Windows Server 2016, Ubuntu 16.04 LTS server kernel 4.10.0-14-generic to 4.10.0-32-generic", "useAsAdditionalDetails": false,
+            "displayLabel": "What is the Operating System version (and kernel version for Linux) of the VM that you are trying to protect?", "watermarkText": "Ex: Windows Server 2016, Ubuntu 16.04 LTS server kernel 4.10.0-14-generic to 4.10.0-32-generic", "infoBalloonText": "To find the list of supported Operating System <a href='https://docs.microsoft.com/azure/site-recovery/support-matrix-vmware-to-azure#replicated-machines'>visit here</a>."
+            "useAsAdditionalDetails": false,
             "required": true
         },
         {
-            "id": "learn_more_text_1",
+            "id": "problem_source_machine_name",
             "order": 2,
-            "controlType": "infoblock",
-            "content": "To find the list of supported Operating System <a href='https://docs.microsoft.com/azure/site-recovery/support-matrix-vmware-to-azure#replicated-machines'>visit here</a>."
-        },
-        {
-            "id": "problem_source_machine_name",
-            "order": 3,
             "controlType": "textbox",
             "displayLabel": "Provide the host name of the VM (or) failed Job Id:", "watermarkText": "Get failed Job Id from (Using new browser tab): Recovery Services Vault > Jobs > Site Recovery Jobs",